JiHungLin/Skalds/dashboard/TECHNICAL_SPEC.md

    - Quick action buttons
    - Recent activity feed

-This technical specification serves as a foundation for implementing the Skald Dashboard frontend.
+This technical specification serves as a foundation for implementing the Skalds Dashboard frontend.
 It defines the core data structures, API interfaces, and component architecture needed to build a robust and maintainable application.